diffkemp/diffkemp/README.md

 * The compared versions of the analysed sources are compiled into the LLVM internal representation (LLVM IR).
-* The **SimpLL** component is used to simplify the programs and to compare them syntactically.
-The list of functions that have different syntax are returned from SimpLL.
+* The **SimpLL** component is used to simplify the programs and to compare them for syntax equality and simple semantic equality.
+The list of functions that are compared as not equal are returned.
+* Optionally, external tools can be use for futher comparison of semantics.
-* The external **llreve** tool is used to generate a first order logic formula expressing the fact that the remaining programs are semantically equal.
-* The generated formula is solved using an automatic SMT solver *Z3* and the result determines whether the programs are semantically equal or not.
+  Currently, we support the **LLReve** tool.
+It can be used to generate a first order logic formula expressing the fact that the remaining programs are semantically equal which is then solved using an automatic SMT solver *Z3* and the result determines whether the programs are semantically equal or not.

 ## Components
 * SimpLL: Simplification of the compared programs for a subsequent comparison of their semantic equivalence.
 Mainly the following transformations are done:
   * Slicing out the code that is not influenced by the value of the given kernel parameter.
+  * Comparing programs for syntactic and simple semantic equality.
-  * Removing bodies of functions that are syntactically equal.
-The syntax comparison is based on the LLVM's FunctionComparator with multiple custom modifications and enhancements.
+  * Removing bodies of functions that are equal.
+The comparison is based on the LLVM's FunctionComparator with multiple custom modifications and enhancements.

-* llreve: A tool for regression verification of LLVM programs.
+* LLReve: A tool for regression verification of LLVM programs.
 It uses symbolic execution and an external SMT solver (currently Z3) to prove that two functions have the same semantics.
-  Since llreve is maintained as a separate project, it is included as a GIT submodule in this repo.
-Clone either with `--recurse-submodules` or run after
-  clone:

-        git submodule init
-        git submodule update
+  The tool is not used by default.
+It can be included by running `cmake` with `-DBUILD_LLREVE`.

 ## Running environment